Skip to Main Content

 Copyright Basics

-This section will provide a brief introduction to copyright basics that you may encounter while using and licensing OER.
+This section will provide a brief introduction to copyright basics that you may encounter while using and licensing OER and other materials.

 Creative Commons Licenses